demisto/content/Packs/Wiz/Integrations/Wiz/README.md

 ### wiz-get-resource
 ***
 Get Details of a resource.
+You should pass exactly one of `resource_id`, `resource_name`.
+When searching by name, results are limited to 500 records.

 <h4> Base Command </h4>